-Of course, the final phase will take the longest to process at about seven years, but then again MDMA, which has stayed under Schedule I for the past thirty years, could now become legal within the next decade.
+Of course, the final phase will take the longest to process at about seven years, but then again MDMA, which has stayed under schedule I for the past 30 years, could now become legal within the next decade.

 3. Magic Mushrooms for Depression and Anxiety